onozaty/redmine-view-customize/README.md

 If you don't know how to write the code, please refer to the project above.

 If the code you try does not work, you can ask questions from the [Issue](https://github.com/onozaty/redmine-view-customize-scripts/issues) of the above project.
-Please note that this is a place to ask questions, not a place to request code creation.
+Please note that this is a place to ask questions, not a place to request coding.

 ## Supported versions